 - Arrangement of full-time supply teachers specifically to cover teachers on training

-- Opportunity to attend professional development opportunities in Hong Kong and abroad every year
+- Opportunity to attend professional development opportunities regionally and locally to support professional learning goals

 - Provision of a Macbook for every teacher

 Research suggests that student learning increases when teachers are also learning.
 That is why at CDNIS, we expect all of our community to be self directed, self regulated, life-long learners.

 To encourage this we invest heavily in staff Professional Learning, with all teachers supported to attend at least one overseas workshop and one Hong Kong based workshop every academic year.

 Professional Learning at CDNIS is focused around the Professional Learning Plans of individual staff members and the bigger picture schoolwide goals.
 Our minimum requirement at CDNIS is that all new staff are appropriately trained in the IB curriculum that they teach within 12 months of being employed at the school.
 All staff are then encouraged to pursue their own interests and share this learning widely among the community with the ultimate goal of having a positive impact on student learning.